wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 some ‘spiritual’ market.
 What is your business there?
 What deal are you out to strike?
 When you are not out for business, what is the use of this endless anxiety of choice?
 Restlessness takes you nowhere.
-Something prevents you from seeing that there is nothing you need.
+Something prevents you from seeïng that there is nothing you need.
 Find it out and see its falseness.
 It is like having swallowed some poison and suffering from unquenchable craving for water.
 Instead of drinking beyond all measure, why not eliminate the poison and be free of this burning thirst?